Learn more about some of the common issues I can help parents navigate in therapy.

 Does this ring true for you?

-Therapy for Parents & Caregivers in Michigan
+Therapy for Parents & Caregivers in FLORIDA, MASSACHUSETTS, MICHIGAN, NEW JERSEY and Washington D.C.

 Together, we can unpack any stress or lingering feelings of doubt, regret, or fear.
 Furthermore, if you experience postpartum depression or anxiety (as many new parents do), we will work together to explore your triggers and identify healthier coping strategies to manage them.